virevolai/safeCOVID/docs/README.md

 As you can see the main goal of the app isn't to track every interaction (e.g. we do not want to track hand washing, children, or even wearing masks), but to educate.
 When we meet someone, what we are really sharing is their level of hygiene.

-This also leaves room for those who are do not want to improve their hygine.
+This also leaves room for those who are do not want to improve their hygiene.
 As long as they advertise their level to you beforehand you can decide if the risk is worth it for you.

-This encourages wider adoption as even those who do not trust any govt, can get on the app.
+This encourages wider adoption.
+Even those who do not trust their government can get on the app.
 But it does increase (from 60%) how many people would need to have the app to be effective.
-But hopefully with better education, we can actually do much better.
+With better education, and more awareness, we will close that gap.

 Algorithm
 --------